Daddy-s-Dungeons-Tools/ddtools-web/README.md

 ## Stack

 ddtools-web is a [Google Firebase](https://firebase.google.com/) project and a React single-page application.
-It uses Typescript both fro Firebase Functions and for the React application.
+It uses Typescript both for Firebase Functions and for the React application.
 It uses the following Firebase services:

 - Authentication
 - Firestore Database